1115050848/sample-app-framework/README.md

 App Framework Sample
 ============================
-App Framework Kitchen Sink is a simple app that shows various UI components that can be used in an app
+The App Framework Sample is a simple app that shows various UI components that can be used in an app

 Intel(R) XDK
 -------------------------------------------